Key Takeaways

 - Image file name

-Most CMS’s will not give you trouble adding alt tags.
+Most CMSs will not give you trouble adding alt tags.
 In most WP themes it’s as simple as adding them to the image in the media library.
 However, web developers like to make our lives complicated sometimes and not include the code for alt tags or set all the images as backgrounds.
 There you will need to get a hold of one of these elusive creatures and get them to help you out.
 Hopefully, this is not your case and you can add them in easily.
 Alt tags should be descriptive.
-What google means by this is – describe what’s on the image.
-But if you just wanted something visually nice and the description has nothing to do with your content then you might have to be a bit creative.
-There “Man looking at chart” becomes “Man plans SEO strategy”.
-Please do be mindful of not abusing this though.
+What Google means by this is – describe what’s in the image.
+But if you just wanted something visually nice and the description has nothing to do with your content, then you might have to be a bit creative.
+There, “Man looking at chart” becomes “Man plans SEO strategy”.
+Please be mindful of not abusing this, though.
 People often think they can stuff whatever they want in an alt tag because only spiders will ever “see” it.
-But this is not true, alt tags are used to make website pages accessible for people with disabilities and are read out by voiceover software.
-This is also a reason to not write gibberish or a string of keywords.
+But this is not true; alt tags are used to make website pages accessible for people with disabilities and are read out by voiceover software.
+This is also a reason not to write gibberish or a string of keywords.

 ✅ 9.2.7 Be mindful of keywords in the anchor tags